The following clinicians have their practices at Brighton Psychology Centre.

-Steven is a clinical psychologist with 18 years of extensive experience.
+Steven is a clinical psychologist with 32 years of extensive experience.
 He has a Masters degree in clinical psychology and is a member of the Australian Psychological Society and a fellow of the Australian College of Clinical Psychologists.
 He has worked in both hospital and private settings and taught and supervised clinical psychology.
-Steven specializes in treating anxiety and depressive disorders as well as dealing with relationship problems.He is particularly interested in psychodynamic psychotherapy and has also trained in CBT and ACT.
-Steven also has a strong background in child and family psychology, he now works only with adults.
+Steven specializes in treating anxiety and depressive disorders as well as dealing with relationship problems.He is particularly involved in psychodynamic psychotherapy and has also trained in CBT and ACT.
+Although Steven also has a strong background in child and family psychology, he now works only with adults.
 Steven practices full time at Brighton Psychology Centre.

 Dr Rosemary Stevenson